 Both titles were published in the early 1960s, when parts of Africa were still under colonial rule.
 Back then, the "Dark Continent" seemed as vast and impenetrable as Joseph Conrad's Heart of Darkness and as teaming with wildlife as Ernest Hemingway's Green Hills of Africa.

 Travel Writers and Writing

 I bought the Nile books from a secondhand bookshop or market in Brighton where I lived in England — pencilled on the inside covers is the price of 65 pence and 1 pound respectively.
-During this period, I was drawn to travel writing and tales of heroic exploration because I saw myself as a traveller, not a tourist.
+Back then, I was drawn to travel writing and tales of heroic exploration because I saw myself as a traveller, not a tourist.
 And I wanted to write.

-Among my favourite travel writers were Eric Newby, Paul Theroux, Bill Bryson, and the intrepid Dervla Murphy.
+My favourite travel writers included Eric Newby, Paul Theroux, Bill Bryson, and Dervla Murphy.
 I also regularly read travel pieces in The Guardian newspaper.
 And through my reading and cross-references, I learned of Moorehead's classics.